NguyenLuongDuyKhanh/CppLessons/Session1_CompilerAndDebugger/README.md

 The ; token just separates commands, so it will run the second command regardless of whether or not the first one succeeds.

+# Programming style
+- Generic programming: algorithms and functions are written in terms of types that can be specified later, allowing code to be reused for different data types without modification.
+Generics allow you to create classes, interfaces, or methods that are parameterized by the type of data they will operate on.
+For example, a Box class could be generic with respect to its type, so it can hold a String or an Integer.
+-
 # Compiler
     gcc - GNU Compiler Collections - use to compile C program g++ - Use to compile C++ program, but also C program